peejaywk/VinylRack/testing.md

 ### Registered Users
 * *"As a registered user, I would like to see my previous orders or the status of current orders."*
-    * Prvious orders can be viewed on the users profile page.
+    * Previous orders can be viewed on the users profile page.
 This is accessed via the My Profile link in My Account dropdown menu.
 * *"As a registered user, I would like to save items to a wish list so I can keep track of potential future purchases."*
     * Whistl browsing the site users can add any products to their wishlist.
 The wishlist can be viewed by clicking on the My Wishlist link in the My Account dropdown.
-* *"As a registered user, I would like the option to save my delivery details so I don't need to keep enetering them."*
+* *"As a registered user, I would like the option to save my delivery details so I don't need to keep entering them."*
     * Default delivery information can be added to the users profile page.
 Delivery information can also be saved to a users profile during the checkout process by checking the 'Save this delivery information to my profile' checkbox on the checkout page.
 * *"As a registered user, I would like the ability write a review of a record sold on the site."*
     * A user can leave a review for a product via any product details page.
 A users can leave a written review along with a star rating between 0 and 5.
 A list of user reviews can be found by clicking the My Reviews link in the My Account dropdown menu.
 * *"As a registered user, I would like the ability to edit or delete a previous review that I have left for a particular product."*
-    * Reviews can be editted/deleted via the My Reviews page by clicking the appropriate link next to the review.
+    * Reviews can be edited/deleted via the My Reviews page by clicking the appropriate link next to the review.
 * *"As a registered user, I would like the ability to edit or delete my profile/account."*
     * This feature has not been implemented.
 However, user profiles can be deleted by any site administrators via the Django control panel.